openstreetmap/iD/CONTRIBUTING.md

 2. run `npm install`
 3. run `npm test` to see whether your tests pass or fail.

+Note that in order to run the tests, Chrome needs to be installed on the system.
+Chromium can be used as an alternative, but requires setting the environment variable `CHROME_BIN` to the corresponding executable (e.g. `export CHROME_BIN="`which chromium`"`).

 ### Building / Installing